 - Additional experiences in any of the above subspecialty areas of anesthesiology during CA-2 year may be selected.

 CA-1 Boot Camp Experience: During the first week of your CA-1 year you will learn many skills in the Mock OR/Patient Simulation lab.
 The curriculum covers: anesthesia cart set up, anesthesia machine check, central line set up/technique, ultrasound workshop, epidural/spinal placement, cardiac and respiratory code, ICU transport, patient positioning, scavenger hunt in the operating room and fiber optic scope handling/technique.
 This small group experience consists of 4-6 CA-1 residents per group and is highly interactive.

 Airway Workshop: The Neuroanesthesiology Section provides an airway workshop located in the cadaver lab.
 Airway anatomy is covered in detail.
 Instruction of anatomical landmarks for airway blocks are performed.
 Participants have the opportunity to perform a needle cricthyroidotomy in the cadaver lab as well as all other airway nerve blocks.
 MORE

-Fellowship Opportunities: We offer ACGME fellowships in Cardiac Anesthesiology, Chronic Pain Management and Obstetric Anesthesia.
+Fellowship Opportunities: We offer ACGME fellowships in Cardiothoracic Anesthesia, Pain Medicine and Obstetric Anesthesia.
 We also offer a non-ACGME fellowship in Regional Anesthesia.
 MORE

 We strive to provide our residents with the skills and opportunities that will enable them to become phenomenal consultants and leaders in the field of anesthesiology.
 Please feel free to contact us via email with any questions.

-John Reynolds, MD, Vice Chair for Education, Anesthesia Residency Program Director
+John Reynolds, MD, Vice Chair for Education, Anesthesiology Residency Program Director

 Nichole Taylor, DO, Associate Program Director, Assistant Professor of Anesthesiology, Director of Recruiting